OpenCLIM/ecocrop/README.md

 - This calls the main python script ecocrop_lotus_himem.py with the following arguments as inputs:
 - 'cropind': Replace this with the EcoCrop_DB_secondtrim.csv row number (0-based, ignoring header row) of the spreadsheet in the sbatch template.
 - 'rcp' and 'ensmem': variables are for the different RCP Scenarios and ensemble members of the CHESS-SCAPE dataset respectively.
 They only affect the input and output data directories.
 - 'pf': handles the fact that the CHESS-SCAPE dataset was originally split up into before and after 2020, to help with memory limits.
 Again though it only affects the input and output data dirs.
-Can be set to 'past' or 'future' or anything else to ignore it.
+Can be set to 'past' or 'future', or anything else to ignore it.
 - 'method': The temperature scoring method as described below.
 Can be 'annual' or 'perennial'.
 - The following variables can be edited within the python script itself:
 - ecocroploc: The location of the ecocrop database (provided in the repo)